lavague-ai/LaVague/docs/docs/contributing/documentation.md

 The ```docs``` folder contains all the actual content of the documentation.
 This is where you can modify existing content or create new pages.

+When you're ready to submit your changes as a PR, you can then submit your proposed additions for review, by pushing your changes to your forked repo and then [opening a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).

 ### Examples
 - To modify the architecture page: